-In other words, the CMT rate presents to viewers the current hypothetical value of the worth of a U.S. Treasury security – one that’s been determined from data on the values of U.S. Treasuries that have been recently auctioned.
+In other words, the CMT rate presents to viewers the current hypothetical value of the worth of a U.S. Treasury security – one that’s based on the values of U.S. Treasuries that have been recently auctioned.

-More often than not, when you encounter references to CMT rate, you can expect to see these figures expressed in the form of the 1-year CMT.
+When you encounter references to the CMT rate, you can expect to see these figures expressed in the form of the 1 year CMT.
 It’s a measure of value that is designed to illustrate the one-year yield equivalent (how much you might expect to earn in interest from these investments each year) of the most recently auctioned Treasury securities.
-CMT rates may also be expressed in the form of 3-, 5- and 10-year equivalents.
+CMT rates may also be expressed in the form of 3, 5 and 10 year equivalents.

-Lenders look to these calculations as a barometer by which they set and adjust home mortgage interest rates on variable-rate loans and other adjustable-rate loan products as economic conditions shift.
-In effect, if CMT rates change, the amount of interest that you can expect to pay each month and over the lifetime of your home loan can change as well.
+Lenders look to these calculations when they set and adjust home mortgage interest rates on variable-rate loans and other adjustable-rate loan products as economic conditions shift.
+If CMT rates change, the amount of interest that you pay each month and over the lifetime of your home loan can change as well.

 How The CMT Index Affects Mortgage Rates

-For simplicity’s sake, think of the CMT Index as a reference point that financial lenders (banks, credit unions, online lenders, etc.) look to as they aim to set the cost of variable-rate loans, such as adjustable-rate mortgages.
-As market conditions change, so too do lenders adjust the interest rate charged on these home mortgage products.
+Think of the CMT Index as a reference point that financial lenders (banks, credit unions, online lenders, etc.) look to as they set the cost of variable-rate loans, such as adjustable-rate mortgages.
+As market conditions change, lenders adjust the interest rates charged on these home mortgage products.

-When determining how much to charge borrowers, variable-rate lenders will first determine a mortgage interest rate based on CMT, then add additional percentage points (their margin) to determine how much you’ll ultimately pay for the loan.
-Your individual risk profile, credit history, and other factors may also impact the mortgage interest rate available to you.
-As a general rule of thumb though, when the CMT index goes up, any loans that are tied to it – ARMs and other variable-rate products – also tend to increase their interest rates as well.
+Variable-rate lenders will first determine a mortgage interest rate based on CMT, then add additional percentage points (their margin) to determine how much borrowers will ultimately pay for the loan.
+Your individual risk profile, credit history and other factors may also impact the mortgage interest rate available to you.
+As a general rule of thumb, though, when the CMT index goes up, any loans that are tied to it – ARMs and other variable-rate products – tend to increase their interest rates as well.

-As you go about considering whether to use CMT rates or other benchmarks when determining how to make an informed mortgage or refinance decision, you will wish to consider countrywide economic factors, the global geopolitical environment, the current state of the real estate and housing industry, and any other considerations that may impact the market’s current and future operating outlook.
+As you consider whether to use CMT rates or other benchmarks to make an informed mortgage or refinance decision, you’ll want to consider countrywide economic factors, the global geopolitical environment, the current state of the real estate and housing industry, and any other considerations that may impact the market’s current and future operating outlook.

 The Bottom Line: Look At CMT Rates Today Before Signing An ARM

-CMT rates can have a marked effect on adjustable-rate mortgages and other variable-rate home loan products, making the Constant Maturity Treasury rate a factor that you should be aware of before applying to obtain one.
+CMT rates can have a marked effect on adjustable-rate mortgages and other variable-rate home loan products, making the CMT rate a factor that you should be aware of before applying for a mortgage.

 A Complete Guide To Par Rates